PraveenC786/Online_Utility_Bill_Payment_System/README.md

 ------------------------------------------------------------------------

 ## 🎯 Objective

-Develop a Backend for Online Utility Bill Payment System using:
-- Spring Boot
+Spring Boot REST backend for enable users to pay bills online efficiently & allow admins to manage bills and track payments.

-- Spring Data JPA
+- Built a RESTful Spring Boot backend with MySQL, Spring Data JPA
-- Hibernate
-- MySQL
-- REST APIs
-- Maven
-- Postman (API Testing)

-Users can register, view bills, and make payments.\
+- Users can register, view bills, and make payments.

-Admins can generate bills and monitor users, bills, and payments.
+- Admins can generate bills and monitor users, bills, and payments.

 ------------------------------------------------------------------------